cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - [ ] **Walkthrough JavaScript "for...of" Loop**
   - Simpler syntax for looping over arrays
-  - You don't have access to the index
+  - You do not have access to the index

 ```jsx
 // * "for...of" loop *